goetztj/LakeVilla/README.md

 - **postgres**: The Postgres backend for the HIVE catalog
 - **minio**: A minio object store.
 - **mc**: A minio client container that creates the bucket ''warehouse''.
 Inspired by (https://iceberg.apache.org/spark-quickstart/#docker-compose)
+- **trino-coordinator:**: The trino coordinator (commented out by default; due to port conficts with Spark; comment out Spark to use Trino instead)
+- **2xtrino-worker:**: Two trino workers (commented out by default; due to port conficts with Spark; comment out Spark to use Trino instead)

 spark-delta3 will create all tables for Spark+Delta Lake and LakeVilla, while spark-iceberg-hive create the respective iceberg tables.